 Mansion History

 Albania was built by Charles and Euphemie Grevemberg between 1837 and 1842.
 Charles was the son of Francis Grevemberg who had been given a Spanish land grant by the King of Spain in 1780 for millitary service against the British during the war with England.
 The orignal West Indies style home built by Francis had burned down and this Greek Revival Beauty was built between 1837-1842.
 One of the most striking features is the three-story unsupported spiral stair which was made in France and shipped over by boat.
 It is the largest in the state.
-The home is one of the largest in Louisiana and is made of cypress and bricks completely milled on the property.
-The Grevembergs had five children: Louis, Agricole, Charlotte, Mathilde, Gabriel, and Charles Jr.
+At 11,000 square feet (excluding the 4,000 square feet of balcoony space), the home is one of the largest original plantation homes in Louisiana and is made of cypress and bricks completely milled on the property.
+The Grevembergs had six children: Louis, Agricole, Charlotte, Mathilde, Gabriel, and Charles Jr.

 After the Civil War, the family hung on to the plantation until 1885 when a Jamaican of Jewish decent (a Yale classmate of Charles, Jr.) forclosed on the loan and created one of the most successful sugar cane businesses in the state, comprising over 6,000 acres and expanding its on site sugar mill operation.
 Isaac Delgado was also a wildly successful sugar broker who resided in New Orleans.
 He never lived at Albania but hired Alexandre Pierre Allain and his family to manage the sugar cane operations and live on the premises.
 When Mr. Delgado died in 1912, having never married or produced heirs, he left the entire sugar plantation to the City of New Orleans to establish the Delgado Central Trade School for the under-privileged.
 The Allain family continued to live on site and manage the sugar cane operation.